Zachary-R-Wilson/Food-Deserts-and-Topeka/README.md

 When it came time to put together the Tableau page, our group decided we wanted to make an interactive map of the data.
 This way United Way both had something to look at and the ability to choose what specifically they might need.
 At the bottom of the page there are two sets of bar charts.
 The first one is the sum of resources by census tract, and it accounts for all the data points located in each census tract.
 The second one is the resources by population and housing units, and it shows the data points based off of each resource per 1000 people, or homes, in a given census tract.

 <h2>Machine Learning</h2>
-The final section of the project was for us to build a machine learning model.
+Lastly, our group put together a machine learning model to analyze the data we collected and hopefully predict areas that struggle with food deserts.
+Using Sklearn and TensorFlow, the data was imported and the model was trained.
+However, it was noticed that the accuracy of the model was inaccurate.
+This was due to more exturnal factors that play on food deserts than just population size and income levels.
+Unfortunately the model was unable to predict food deserts the way we wanted, but we where able to analyze the data and map it (as seen in the Tableau section).

 <h2>Conclusion</h2>
-We concluded that our hypothesis should be rejected due as we didn’t not see a strong positive correlation between median household income and access to food resources.
+We concluded that our hypothesis should be rejected because there was not see a strong positive correlation between median household income and access to food resources.
 Our data indicated that there is actually a slight negative correlation between median household income and food resources meaning, if you live in a census tract with a lower household median income, you are slightly more likely to have access to more food resources